-Making “wet gas” in an early 20th century Oklahoma oilfield.
+Making “wet gas” in early 20th century Oklahoma oilfields.

-Robert Galbreath and Frank Chesley completed their Ida Glenn No. 1 wildcat well on November 22, 1905, a few miles south of Tulsa.
-They opened the 12-square-mile Glenn Pool with cable-tool drilling after striking oil-bearing sands at depth of only 1,450 feet.
+When Robert Galbreath and Frank Chesley completed their Ida Glenn No. 1 well on November 22, 1905, they revealed another giant oilfield south of Tulsa.
+The discovery well, drilled with cable-tool technology, struck oil-bearing sands at depth of only 1,450 feet.

-Although flaring can burn much of an oil well’s methane content, early 20th century technologies made it possible to extract valuable condensates before the gas was wasted.
+Although flaring burned much of an oil well’s methane content, early 20th century technologies made it possible to extract valuable condensates before the gas was wasted.
 Oilfield engineering advances enabled processing an oil well’s gaseous mix into a liquid, resulting in gasoline of between 40 and 60 octane.

 The gasoline made from the well’s fumes became known as casinghead gas (or casing head gas), wet gas, drip gas, absorption gasoline, residue gas, condensation gasoline, white gas, natural gasoline, and other names.